mastodon/fediverse_discovery_providers/content/_index.md

 service.
 This service should be decentralized, independent of any one specific Fediverse service and respect user choice and privacy.

+## Fediscovery @ FOSDEM 2025

+We were very grateful to be able to present the Fediscovery project at [FOSDEM 2025](http://fosdem.org).
+The talk was recorded and you can download both the slides and the recorded video below:

+{{< fosdem_downloads >}}

 ## Motivation

 The Fediverse is a decentralized network of different servers,